Simiyu Region: Economy

-Infrastructre and energy
+Infrastructure and energy

-Malampaka Railway Station is the only railroad station in Simiyu Region where cargo can be shipped to Mwanza and Dar es Salaam.The total length of roads in the region is 4,034.6 kilometers.
-Even though Lake Victoria borders the region's northern portion, it lacks access to marine transportation.
-Mwanza City serves as a hub for marine and air transportation.
+Malampaka Railway Station is the only railroad station in Simiyu Region where cargo can be shipped to Mwanza and Dar es Salaam.
+The total length of roads in the region is 4,034.6 kilometers.
+Even though Lake Victoria borders the region's northern portion, it lacks access to marine transportation, with Mwanza serving as a hub for marine and air transportation.

-National Grid is the source of the region's electricity supply.
+The National Grid is the source of the region's electricity supply.
 Electricity is available in every Simiyu District.
 Simiyu Region is connected with TTCL - Landline services as well as the mobile phone network (Airtel, Vodacom, Zantel, and TTCL).
 Communication services are gradually expanding to include the entire Region.
 To facilitate communication, optical fiber is also used to connect the Region.
 Although the Simiyu Region only has one radio station, Sibuka FM, TBC, ITV, and RFA can all be reached there.
 Town inhabitants can also access TV stations via satellite dishes.

 Agriculture

 Simiyu Region's economy and way of life have remained mostly based on agriculture.
 Roughly 80% of the Region's active population is employed in this industry, which makes up about 75% of the economy of the region.
-Cotton, Peanuts, and sunflower are the three main cash crops farmed.
+Cotton, peanuts, and sunflower are the three main cash crops farmed.
 While maize, sorghum, paddy, sweet potatoes, millet, and cassava are the primary food crops.

 Simiyu Region has a total size of 23,807,700 hectares, or 23,807.7 square kilometers.
 11,479,100 hectares are arable ground that is ideal for farming.

 60% of the arable land is cultivated, or 6,942,378 hectares total.
 A total of 61,542 hectares of regional land are suitable for irrigation, however only 14,766 hectares (23.9%) of that land is actually being used.
 Paddy, maize, and vegetables are typically grown on this irrigation-fed land.